microsoft/nni/docs/en_US/reference/experiment_config.rst

 ===========================

 This is the detailed list of experiment config fields.
-For quick start guide, reference the tutorial instead.
+For quick start guide, use tutorial instead.
 [TODO]

 Notes
 =====